tleyden/todolite-appserver/README.md

-This follows the changes feed of the TodoLite sync gateway database and:

-* When a new image is uploaded, it runs it through OCR and saves the decoded text into the JSON w
+This follows the changes feed of the TodoLite sync gateway database and whenever a new image is uploaded, it runs it through OCR and saves the decoded text into the JSON.